mxnbf/eggdrop_lm-studio/README.md

-Short script to add LM-Studio responses to your eggdrop bot.
-Needs eggdrop/python/lmstudio.
+This script adds LM-Studio responses to an eggdrop bot.
+It requires eggdrop, python and lmstudio.

+Update the file, helpers/llm_query.py.
+Setting your 'LM-STUDIO-IP-ADDRESS' and 'YOUR-MODEL'.
+Replace the 'EGGDROP-BOT-NAME' with your own eggdrop bot's name (also found in scripts/llm.tcl)

-Replace EGGDROP-BOT-NAME in scripts/llm.tcl and update helpers/llm_query.py pointing towards your lm-studio 'LLM_API_URL' and its 'MODEL'.
-Add 'source scripts/llm.tcl' to your bot's .conf and chat away.
+Add 'source scripts/llm.tcl' to your bot's.conf, and chat away.